Upper Bounds for Local Learning Coefficients of Three-Layer Neural Networks: Introduction

-For neural networks, Aoyagi \cite{Aoyagi2005b,Aoyagi2024} obtained the learning coefficient for reduced-rank regression models.
-For three-layer neural networks, Aoyagi \cite{Aoyagi2006,Aoyagi2013a,Aoyagi2019a,Aoyagi2019b} derived learning coefficients or their upper bounds in cases related to Vandermonde matrix type singularities, and furthermore Aoyagi \cite{Aoyagi2025} obtained the learning coefficient when the activation function is ReLU.
-Although there exist such previous researches for individual models, much remains unclear about formulas for learning coefficients that are broadly applicable to three-layer neural networks, such as when the activation function is an arbitrary real analytic function.
+For neural networks, Aoyagi and Watanabe \cite{Aoyagi2005} and Aoyagi \cite{Aoyagi2024} obtained learning coefficients for reduced-rank regression models and deep linear neural networks.
+For three-layer neural networks, Aoyagi \cite{Aoyagi2006,Aoyagi2009,Aoyagi2013,Aoyagi2019a,Aoyagi2019b} derived learning coefficients or their upper bounds in cases related to Vandermonde matrix type singularities, and Aoyagi \cite{Aoyagi2025} further obtained the learning coefficient for ReLU activation functions.
+Nevertheless, broadly applicable formulas for learning coefficients of three-layer neural networks with real-analytic activation functions beyond the special cases treated in previous studies remain largely unknown.

 Kurumadani \cite{kurumadani2025a,kurumadani2025b} defined a relatively simple class of singular models called semiregular models and derived a formula for the local learning coefficient at nonsingular points of the set of realization parameters.
 This result yields an upper bound on the learning coefficient of three-layer neural networks.
 On the other hand, there are cases in which this evaluation shows a large discrepancy from learning coefficient values that are already known \cite[Example 5.2]{kurumadani2025b}, suggesting that it is necessary to evaluate the local learning coefficient at singular points.